rkyv (archive) is a zero-copy deserialization framework for Rust.

 However, this alone is not enough to secure against recursion attacks and memory sharing violations, so rkyv uses a system to verify that the archive follows its strict ownership model.

 Archive validation uses a memory model where all subobjects are located in contiguous memory.
 This is called a subtree range.
-When validating an object, the archive context keeps track of where subobjects are allowed to be located, and can reduce the subtree range from the beginning with push_prefix_subtree_range or the end with push_suffix_subtree_range.
+When validating an object, the archive context keeps track of where subobjects are allowed to be located, and can reduce the subtree range from the beginning by pushing a new subtree range.
 After pushing a subtree range, any subobjects in that range can be checked by calling their CheckBytes implementations.
-Once the subobjects are checked, pop_prefix_subtree_range and pop_suffix_subtree_range can be used to restore the original range with the checked section removed.
+Once the subobjects are checked, the subtree range can be popped to restore the original range with the checked section removed.

 Validation and Shared Pointers